Dress for the ball:

 Inspirational Images

-Many Bridgerton costumes are more-or-less historical style:
+For the base of your costume, many Bridgerton costumes are more-or-less historical style:

 Some…not so much.
 (Maybe that’s why they’re wringing their hands in these photos?)